machakann/asyncomplete-ezfilter.vim/README.md

 ## Usage

+This plugin aimed at filtering completion candidates by source specific filter functions.

-Put the funcref of `asyncomplete#preprocessor#ezfilter#filter` at the beginning of `g:asyncomplete_preprocessor`.
+First, assign the funcref of `asyncomplete#preprocessor#ezfilter#filter` at the beginning of `g:asyncomplete_preprocessor`.
 Then, set filter functions for each complete-source with its name as a key of `g:asyncomplete#preprocessor#ezfilter#config`.
 If no particular filter function was assigned, the filter in the key `'*'` is used.

 The filter function should accept two arguments and return a list of completion items.

 The first arguments `ctx` has the context information.
 For example, `ctx.base` is the string just before the cursor.
 Additionally, the `ctx` has several useful methods for filtering, see the reference.

 The second arguments `items` is a list of complete items.
 It is a shallow copy of `matches.items` (Refer the help of asyncomplete.vim v2).
-Check out `:help complete-items` for the specification of a complete item.
+Check out `:help complete-items` for the specification of a completion item.

 ### Example